tektoncd/pipeline/docs/migrating-v1beta1-to-v1.md

 - [Adding `TaskRunTemplate` in `PipelineRun.Spec`](#adding-taskruntemplate-to-pipelinerun.spec)

+This document serves as the guide for the migration from `v1beta1` to `v1` apiVersion.
-This document describes the differences between `v1beta1` Tekton entities and their `v1` counterparts.
-It also describes the changed fields and the deprecated fields into v1.
+It identifies the differences between `v1beta1` Tekton objects and their `v1` counterparts.
+It also describes the changed fields and the deprecated fields moving to v1.

+## Upgrading objects to new storedversion
+Please refer to the [official version upgrade guide](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#upgrade-existing-objects-to-a-new-stored-version) for deprecating the `v1beta1` apiVersion after swapping `v1` as the stable storage version.

 ## Changes to fields

 In Tekton `v1`, the following fields have been changed: